trachwo/masters-of-shithead/README.md

 # Installation

 This describes how to download the source code and install the Shithead package locally.
-If you don't want to install **Python** and the necessary libraries on your machine, you can download the **PyInstaller** generated executable for Linux or Windows instead.
-See README_EXECUTABLE.md or README_EXECUTABLE.html for details.
+See PYINSTALLER.md if you want to generate an executable on your machine.
-See PYINSTALLER.md or PYINSTALLER.html to generate an executable on your machine.
+See README_EXECUTABLE.md on how to install and start an executable.

 ## Python